saurya992004/Kiro_semantic_execution_layer/README.md

-# 🤖 Jarvis — AI OS Agent Framework
+# 🤖 AURA — AI OS Agent Framework

 **Hackathon Project — Team Build**

-Jarvis is a modular AI system assistant that can understand natural language commands and execute real operating system actions.
+AURA is a modular AI system assistant that can understand natural language commands and execute real operating system actions.

-Unlike traditional voice assistants, Jarvis is designed as an **extensible OS agent framework** capable of automation, diagnostics, planning, and multi-agent task execution.
+Unlike traditional voice assistants, AURA is designed as an **extensible OS agent framework** capable of automation, diagnostics, planning, and multi-agent task execution — now enhanced with **built-in safety, validation, and rollback mechanisms**.

 ---

 # 🚀 Vision

-> “Control your entire computer like you control ChatGPT.”
+> “Control your entire computer like you control ChatGPT — safely.”

-Jarvis converts human commands into structured system actions:
+AURA converts human commands into structured system actions with verification and recovery layers:

 ```
-User → AI → Intent → Tool → OS Execution
+User → AI → Intent → Validator → Tool → OS Execution → Fallback Monitor
 ```

-Our goal is to evolve Jarvis from a command executor into a **fully autonomous desktop agent**.
+Our goal is to evolve AURA from a command executor into a **fully autonomous yet safety-aware desktop agent**.

 ---

-# 🧱 System Architecture
+#  System Architecture

 ```
 User Command